What does China's version of the world map look like?

 And this, as Robert Frost reminds us, “has made all the difference.”

 Essentially, the uniquely Chinese way of communicating coordinate data to and from satellites is fundamentally different from the rest of the world.
-When travelling via the Chinese process, before reaching your phone, the coordinates are first fed through an algorithm that purposefully fudges the distances between different spots, slightly diminishing their accuracy.
+When traveling via the Chinese process, before reaching your phone, the coordinates are first fed through an algorithm that purposefully fudges the distances between different spots, slightly diminishing their accuracy.

 All locations on the map are tugged slightly in random directions which makes exact coordinates impossible.
 Although the algorithmic fudging of each coordinate is only plus-or-minus 1 meter, the locations are tugged randomly in different directions, collectively resulting in a lot of distortion.
 This makes it impossible to reconfigure the accurate coordinates.